31.1 Umpire not to give batter out without an appeal

 31.4 Appeal “How’s That?”

 An appeal “How’s That?” covers all ways of being out.

 The striker’s end umpire shall answer all appeals arising out of any of Laws 35 (Hit wicket), 39 (Stumped) or 38 (Run out) when this occurs at the wicket-keeper’s end.
 The bowler’s end umpire shall answer all other appeals.

 When an appeal is made, each umpire shall answer on any matter that falls within his/her jurisdiction.

 When a batter has been given Not out, either umpire may answer an appeal, made in accordance with 31.3, if it is on a further matter and is within his/her jurisdiction.

 Each umpire shall answer appeals on matters within his/her own jurisdiction.
 If an umpire is doubtful about any point that the other umpire may have been in a better position to see, he/she shall consult the latter on this point of fact and shall then give the decision.
 If, after consultation, there is still doubt remaining, the decision shall be Not out.

-31.7 Batsman leaving the wicket under a misapprehension
+31.7 Batter leaving the wicket under a misapprehension

-An umpire shall intervene if satisfied that a batsman, not having been given out, has left the wicket under a misapprehension of being out.
-The umpire intervening shall call and signal Dead ball to prevent any further action by the fielding side and shall recall the batsman.
+An umpire shall intervene if satisfied that a batter, not having been given out, has left the wicket under a misapprehension of being out.
+The umpire intervening shall call and signal Dead ball to prevent any further action by the fielding side and shall recall the batter.

 31.8 Withdrawal of an appeal